2005:

 The youngest of three sons of Haskell "Hack" O'Brien, a well-known professional drummer, young Carl got his

 nickname "Cubby" from his mom.
-At age five, he will begin playing drums while attending the Carl Babcock Music
+At age five, he began playing drums while attending the Carl Babcock Music

-The Carpenters, Debbie Reynolds, and Andy Williams and on the hit TV variety series The Carol Burnett Show.
+Carpenters, Debbie Reynolds, and Andy Williams and on the hit TV variety series The Carol Burnett Show.
+Years

 1968: